5 quick takeaways from Marvel’s huge Phase 4 news

 5. Representation matters

-Aside from Lady Thor, there will be plenty more diversity introduced into the white guy-heavy MCU in the next couple years.
+Aside from Lady Thor, there will be plenty more diversity introduced into the white-guy-heavy MCU in the next couple years.
 Chloé Zhao (The Rider) is directing The Eternals.
-Scarlett Johansson will star in non-tree form in the next scheduled MCU film, Black Widow, which opens on May 1, 2020 and will be directed by Cate Shortland (Berlin Syndrome).
-Shang-Chi and the Legend of the Ten Rings, due February 12, 2021, will feature Simu Liu as Marvel’s first Asian superhero, supporting roles from Tony Leung and Awkwafina, and will be directed by Filipino filmmaker Destin Daniel Cretton (Short Term 12).
+Scarlett Johansson will star in nontree form in the next scheduled MCU film, Black Widow, which opens on May 1, 2020, and will be directed by Cate Shortland (Berlin Syndrome).
+Shang-Chi and the Legend of the Ten Rings, due February 12, 2021, will feature Simu Liu as Marvel’s first Asian superhero, with supporting roles from Tony Leung and Awkwafina, and will be directed by Filipino filmmaker Destin Daniel Cretton (Short Term 12).
 Finally, Tessa Thompson had a big announcement about her Thor character, Valkyrie, who was crowned New Asgard’s king in Avengers: Endgame.
 Thompson said at Comic-Con that the new king’s first order of business will be to find her queen, making Valkyrie the first official LGBTQ character in MCU history.